Krishtronomy/TravelBuddy/README.md

 ## Description

 ### Purpose:
-'insert app name' is a Travel log app which allows users to sign in and post about locations they've visited and leave a description and/or review, which other users can then read and comment on.
+"insert app name" is a Travel log app which allows users to sign in and post about locations they've visited and leave a description and/or review, which other users can then read and comment on.